tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 Given the Shadow Bucket feature is primarily meant to reach into another S3 based storage the target for it needs to be somewhat "S3-compatible".
-Luckily that's not too difficult, given only a small subset of that API is actually used for the feature to work.
+Luckily that's not too difficult, given the feature actually uses only a small subset of that API to work.

-`ListObject` is currently used to confirm that an endpoint configured as Shadow Bucket is reachable and at least to a degree conforms to the expectation of being S3-compatible.
+`ListObject` is currently used to confirm Tigris can reach an endpoint configured as Shadow Bucket and at least to a degree conforms to the expectation of being S3-compatible.
 The thumbnailing service can return a static dummy response and that should make the configuration succeed.

 `GetObject` is the more interesting one, given that's the API call used to retrive any non-existant files.
-That one is not that special though given it's for the most part a plain http request for a file – but with some additional S3 specific headers, which can be ignored for this use-case :) These routes when accessed would use the provided path to get details about the requested thumbnail and return it once generated.
+That one is not that special though given it's for the most part a plain http request for a file – but with some additional S3 specific headers, which you can ignore for this use-case :) When accessed, these routes will use the provided path to get details about the requested thumbnail and return it once generated.

 ## The Implementation

-So how would this look in practice?
+Ready to see how this magic works in practice?
+Don't worry, we'll walk you through it step by step!

 To test this out I deployed an Elixir service using Phoenix on Fly together with a fresh Tigris bucket.
 I also enabled the Shadow Bucket feature pointing it